History of the Thai armed forces before 1852: Organization

+Siamese-Lan Na swords and helmets at Wat Phra That Lampang Luang Museum.

 Special branches

 The infantry was the backbone of the wartime Siamese army, and was supported by special branches—the elephantry, cavalry, artillery, and naval corps.
 These special branches were formed by the men from certain hereditary villages that provided the men with specialized skills.
 In a typical Ayutthaya or Rattanakosin formation, a 1000-strong infantry regiment was supported by 100 horses and 10 war elephants.

 Elephantry

 The main use of war elephants was to charge the enemy, trampling them and breaking their ranks.
 Although the elephantry units made up only about one percent of the overall strength, they were a major component of Siamese war strategy throughout the imperial era.
 The army on the march would bring expert catchers of wild elephants.

 War elephant and traditional Thai weapons in Bangkok National Museum.

 A Thai painting depicting Queen Suriyothai (center) on her war elephant putting herself between King Maha Chakkraphat (right) and Viceroy of Prome (left).